 The BP MotorClub covers drivers of standard cars, SUVs, motorcycles, light trucks, pick-ups, and Recreational Vehicles for the most common roadside emergencies, such as flat tires, running out of fuel, and towing.
 The service is available in most of the US, Canada, and Puerto Rico.
-It provides some of the best roadside assistance plans in 2020, and has a remarkably good sign-up offer right now.
+It provides some of the best roadside assistance services in 2021, and has a remarkably good sign-up offer right now.

-Let's address the elephant in the room, right up top... yes, that is the BP MotorClub website, in 2020.
+Let's address the elephant in the room, right up top... yes, that is the BP MotorClub website.
 No, it isn't a well designed site, and it really doesn't inspire confidence in the service.
-Looking at sites for the likes of Good Sam Roadside Assistance, and AAA Roadside Assistance, there is a big difference in quality here, despite the fact the BP's service is very good.
+The site for BRS, for instance, is light years' ahead, but look beyond the rough veneer, and BP's service is actually very good.

 BP MotorClub review: What's covered?

-BP MotorClub is a great choice for drivers on a budget, who are interested in more than just roadside assistance, and who don’t want to use an app to get service.
+All of this helps make BP MotorClub not just a great choice for drivers on a budget, but also for those who are interested in more than just roadside assistance, and don’t necessarily want to use an app to get service.

 BP MotorClub review: The fine print

 Packages and costs: Silver $7.60pm, Premium Plus $10.81pm

 If you live in California, sadly you are out of luck: BP MotorClub membership is available in all US states except for the Golden State.

 If you can and do join BP, coverage kicks in immediately upon signing up for membership; however, until you actually receive your membership card, you'll need to pay for any services used up front and will be reimbursed at a later stage.
 The RVs covered by The BP MotorClub are only those up to 2,000 pounds; the only service the BP MotorClub offers to RVs heavier than 2,000 pounds are jump starts and fuel deliveries.
 No boats or trailers are covered either, with Good Sam Roadside Assistance a decent alternative if you need protection for these.